Competitions

 Background & Motivation

-Current assembly processes often rely heavily on manual labor, which limits throughput, increases production cost, and introduces variability in quality.
+Current assembly processes often rely heavily on manual labour, which limits throughput, increases production cost, and introduces variability in quality.
 To reach the required scale while ensuring precision, safety, and flexibility, the robotics community must develop new methods for autonomous, adaptable assembly of drone platforms.

 Hackathon Challenge Statement